 Wednesday evening rehearsals Intermediate Band and Strings, & beginner band and string classes, at Wayland Middle School.
 Most people arrive around 6:15; rehearsal begins 6:40.

-Band members, the MONDAY DAYTIME BAND REHEARSAL: Mondays, 3:00-5:00 at the Wayland Town Building, in the gym.
+Band members, the MONDAY DAYTIME BAND REHEARSAL: Mondays, 3:30-5:00 at the Wayland Town Building, in the gym.
 Start date TBA.
 See the Daytime Band page for more details.* This fall, Monday rehearsals will not begin until Oct.
 6

 *Band members may come to either Monday afternoon or Wednesday evening OR BOTH.
 When there is a holiday and no school on Monday, Monday rehearsals often move to Tuesday, same time, same place.

 On July 1st, Diane was one of three guests on the Maine Public Broadcasting Network radio call-in program, Maine Calling.
 The topic of the program was Community Bands in Maine and Adult Musicians.
 Diane was asked to take part because of being Program Director for the adult band camp, New Horizons at New England Music Camp, in Sidney Maine.
 The program can be heard at http://news.mpbn.net/post/community-bands

 We had a lot of fun and good work done in the 2014 summer's session.
 We started the summer with three rehearsals and then we played two outdoor concerts and two Assisted Living Community performances.
 By the end, I think everyone felt more competent and like we had given back to the communities.
 Bravo to all who took part over the summer!

 SUMMER EVENTS & PERFORMANCES